iknowjason/PurpleCloud/docs/install.md

 ### Step 4: Generate Terraform

 Run one of the PurpleCloud scripts to generate terraform.
+Each generator lives in a separate directory.
 See the usage section for examples.

 ### Step 5: Run Terraform